 344 Queen St E. // +1 416-913-7205

 This sunny and cozy restaurant is a hidden gem in East Downtown.
-Figs is best known for their eggs Benedict which you can always count on the eggs to be perfectly poached.
+Figs are best known for their eggs Benedict which you can always count on the eggs to be perfectly poached.
 The diner offers six different types of Eggs Benny suitable for vegetarians to meat lovers.
 My favorite?
-The Californian eggs benny, made with with avocado, spinach, and tomato.
+The Californian eggs benny, made with avocado, spinach, and tomato.
 You can even add extra sides to your order to build the brunch of your dreams.

 Figs Breakfast and Lunch Restaurant is open 7 am – 4 pm seven days a week.